-Health and Public Services Division

-PHYSICAL THERAPIST ASSISTANT PROGRAM

-Medical Release Form

-Physician's Statement regarding Return to School/Continued Attendance Following Surgery, Disability, or Pregnancy.
+STARK STATE COLLEGE Health and Public Services Division PHYSICAL THERAPIST ASSISTANT PROGRAM Medical Release Form Physician's Statement regarding Return to School/Continued Attendance Following Surgery, Disability, or Pregnancy.
 In order to determine the level in which the student is able to participate in Program activities without complications, the student's physician is requested to complete this form indicating the student's ability to return/remain in school and any physical restrictions they may have.
 A Physical Therapist Assistant has an estimated job related physical demands rating of Medium Work to Heavy Work.
 This implies frequent lifting between 11# - 50# and occasional between 26# - 100#.
-Typical physical job demands include: lifting/carrying, prolonged walking, prolonged sitting, climbing ramps/stairs, pushing/pulling (wheelchairs and equipment), crouching, bending and squatting, kneeling, gross manipulation, fine manipulation, assistance with patient exercises and activities, and transferring of patient's in excess of 100#.
+Typical physical job demands include: lifting/carrying, prolonged walking, prolonged sitting, climbing ramps/stairs, pushing/pulling (wheelchairs and equipment), crouching, bending and squatting, kneeling, gross manipulation, fine manipulation, assistance with patient exercises and activities, and transferring of patients in excess of 100#.
 As part of the PTAP curriculum, students are expected to participate in both the lecture and laboratory components of the curriculum.
 Lectures are typically one to two hours long during which time the student is sitting.
-The laboratory component lasts for two to six hours/day and involves: cardiovascular workouts on treadmills, stationary bicycles, and elliptical machines; strength training exercises with free weights and exercise machines, balance, coordination and vertigo exercise programs, and applying and receiving exposure to various forms of mechanical, radiant, thermal, acoustic and/or electrical energy.
+The laboratory component lasts for two to six hours/day and involves: cardiovascular workouts on treadmills, stationary bicycles, and elliptical machines; strength training exercises with free weights and exercise machines, balance, coordination, and vertigo exercise programs, and applying and receiving exposure to various forms of mechanical, radiant, thermal, acoustic and/or electrical energy.
 In the second year of the Program the student will be out on clinical rotations for eight hours/day, five days per week and all aspects of PTA job performance may be encountered.

-Student Name:

-Date Eligible to Return to PTAP:

-The student can participate full-time in all Program activities without restriction.
-Restrictions (Specify Accommodations needed):

-The above restrictions will apply until:
+Student Name: Date Eligible to Return to PTAP: The student can participate full-time in all Program activities without restriction.
+Restrictions (Specify Accommodations needed): The above restrictions will apply until: Date: General Nature of Disability (must be stated):

+PTAP Student Handbook

+Comments: